junxit/us-congress-bills-115/metadata.md

 - 2017-07-12 — Placed on the Union Calendar, Calendar No. 151.
 - 2017-07-12 — Reported (Amended) by the Committee on Small Business.
 H. Rept.
 115-215.
 - 2017-07-12 — Reported (Amended) by the Committee on Small Business.
 H. Rept.
 115-215.
+- 2017-07-24 — Considered under suspension of the rules. (consideration: CR H6178-6179)
+- 2017-07-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2333.
+- 2017-07-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-07-24 — Mr. Chabot moved to suspend the rules and pass the bill, as amended.
+- 2017-07-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6178)
+- 2017-07-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6178)